 All employees will be required to complete an online COVID-19 Health and Safety training provided by Environment, Health & Safety (EH&S) prior to returning to campus to work.
 This purpose of this training is to ensure that all employees have a shared understanding of our individual responsibility for mitigating the risks associated with COVID-19.
-As students return to campus in the fall, they will also be provided with training.
+Students are also provided with training.